quixio/quix-cli/docs/Reference/local/pipeline/down.md

 $ quix local pipeline down
 ```

+!!! tip
+    The `--keep-broker` option allows you to keep the local broker running while stopping and removing the other containers.
+This is useful if you need the broker to remain active for other purposes like using it for local as your local debug broker.

 In practice, this command is a shortcut for `docker compose down`.
 It stops all running services and removes the containers, networks, and volumes associated with the Docker Compose configuration.

 For example: